ReznaGauro/chngTrackR/README.md

 ## Example: Forest Cover Change Detection (2010–2020)

-Here is the example usage which demonstrates how to use chngTrackR to detect land cover changes using classified raster data from two time periods..
-This example showcases the forest cover change detection of forest cover type classification in Denmark (one of the Baltic sea region forest).
+Here is the example usage which demonstrates how to use chngTrackR to detect forest cover changes using classified raster data from two time periods..
+This example showcases the forest cover change detection in Denmark (a region in the Baltic sea forest area).
 Data from the Landsat 5 and Landsat 8 sensors are used for two different time steps.
 For this example, Landsat 5 (2010) and Landsat 8 (2020) classifications are stored in the package:

 -   X0063_Y0029_2010_Classification.tif: 2010 land cover classes (Broadleaved, Coniferous, Water, Others)